 - a briefing for Headteachers and Senior Leaders about the role of research Champions and ways to use their expertise; and

-- a peer-reviewed academic article about the work of Research Champions
+- an academic article in British Educational Research Journal about the work of Research Champions